‘RHOBH’ Star Kyle Richards Slams Parents In The College Admissions Scandal

 People are still reeling as the college admissions scandal continues to rock Hollywood, and Real Housewives of Beverly Hills star Kyle Richards has some thoughts about the whole situation.

-While appearing on a Los Angeles celebrity hot spot, Kyle weighed in on the controversy, and she placed the blame firmly on the shoulders of the parents involved, according to The Blast.
+While appearing at a Los Angeles celebrity hot spot, Kyle weighed in on the controversy.
+She placed the blame firmly on the shoulders of the parents involved, according to The Blast.
 When asked about the admissions scandal, which has implicated celebrities like Felicity Huffman and Lori Loughlin, she suggested that the kids don’t deserve to be punished for the mistakes their parents made.

 “Honestly, I think it’s not fair.
 Those kids deserve a second chance,” Kyle said.
 “They’re young.
 I mean, if we were all judged on things we did when we were 18…”